| True Stories? Urban Legends? Chain Letters? Could be one or all

 later.
 She sat in a pew and paid no attention to the pastor while he got a ladder,

+hangers, etc. to put up the tablecloth, as a wall tapestry.
 The pastor could hardly believe how beautiful it looked and it covered up the

 entire problem area.
 Then he noticed the woman walking down the center aisle.
 Her face was